witong42/42-philosophers/README.md

 For this project we need to familiarize ourselves with threads and mutex.

 1. Threads

+A thread is a small sequence of programmed instructions, and the threads are a subset of a process.
+They are sometimes called lightweight processes.

 Difference between processes (forks) and threads:
 A fork is creating a new process that copies all the elements of an old one, or parent.
 In a fork, memory and resources are isolated.

+Multithreading :
+Using multiple threads is like having multiple tabs in your browser.

+the p in pthreads is for POSIX standard for threads.

 2. Mutex